Amazon Advertising Reports: How to Analyze & Utilize Them

 7. Category Benchmark Report

-It provides a breakdown of your Impression Share, CTR, ACOS, and ROAS relative to your peers in each of your categories and subcategories.
+It provides a breakdown of your Impression Share, CTR, ACOS, and ROAS relative to your peers in each category and subcategory.

 For each metric, Amazon will show the performance of the top 25%, median 50%, and bottom 25% of your peers.